netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 alarm](https://user-images.githubusercontent.com/1153921/104225769-0aa32b00-5404-11eb-95f3-7309f9429fe1.png)

-If you see either of these alarms in Netdata Cloud, the local Agent dashboard, or on your preferred notification platform, it's a safe bet that the nodes current metrics have deviated from normal.
+If you see either of these alarms in Netdata Cloud, the local Agent dashboard, or on your preferred notification platform, it's a safe bet that the node's current metrics have deviated from normal.
 That doesn't necessarily mean there's a full-blown incident, depending on what application/service you're using anomaly detection on, but it's worth further investigation.

-As you use the anomalies collector, you may find that the default settings provide too many or two few genuine alarms.
+As you use the anomalies collector, you may find that the default settings provide too many or too few genuine alarms.
 In this case, [configure the alarm](/docs/monitor/configure-alarms.md) with `sudo ./edit-config health.d/anomalies.conf`.
 Take a look at the `lookup` line syntax in the [health reference](/health/REFERENCE.md#alarm-line-lookup) to understand how the anomalies collector automatically creates